Former Oriole Mychal Givens happy to be with Cubs

-In 2016, Givens’ first full season in the majors, the Orioles had the same World Series dreams as the Cubs as they reached the playoffs with young superstar Manny Machado, seasoned power hitters such as Mark Trumbo, Chris Davis and Adam Jones, and an experienced manager in Buck Showalter.
+In 2016, Givens’ first full season in the majors, the Orioles had the same World Series dreams as the Cubs as they reached the playoffs with young superstar Manny Machado, seasoned power hitters Mark Trumbo, Chris Davis and Adam Jones and an experienced manager in Buck Showalter.

-But unlike the Cubs, the Orioles fell short as they lost the American League wild-card game at Toronto and have since regressed into an AL East cellar dweller and embarked on a massive rebuilding program that has yet to show signs of crystalizing.
+But, unlike the Cubs, the Orioles fell short as they lost the American League wild-card game in Toronto and have since regressed into an AL East cellar dweller and embarked on a massive rebuilding program that has yet to show signs of crystallizing.

 That’s the only time Givens has pitched in the postseason, as subsequent trades to the Rockies in 2020 and Reds in 2021 didn’t result in trips to the playoffs.

-“It sucks because I got traded two times for that reasoning, and I haven’t got there since 2016,” Givens said.
+“It sucks because I got traded two times for that reasoning, and I haven’t gotten there since 2016,” Givens said.

-Givens has doubled use of his sweeping slider to 32.9 percent, according to Fangraphs.
+Givens has doubled the use of his sweeping slider to 32.9%, according to FanGraphs.
 That has helped produce a 12.09 strikeout rate per nine innings in addition to a 3.22 ERA in 22 appearances and could make him attractive to a playoff contender seeking bullpen help.

 For now, Givens remains an eternal optimist.